nearform/the-fastify-workshop/deck.md

 - Create a `plugins/authentication.js` plugin which:

-  - Registers `fastify-jwt` with a secret provided via plugin options
+  - Registers `fastify-jwt` with a secret provided via plugin options.

-  > 💡 move the plugin registration from `index.js` to the new plugin module
+  > 💡 move the plugin registration from `index.js` to the new plugin module.

-  - Exposes an `authenticate` decorator on the Fastify instance which verifies the authentication token and responds with an error if invalid
+  - Exposes an `authenticate` decorator on the Fastify instance which verifies the authentication token and responds with an error if invalid.

 ---